 Triclosan actually impedes the metabolism of estrogen, according to the study.

-More specifically, estrogen sulfotransferase passes through the placenta and takes estrogen along with it.
-There estrogen helps with fetal brain development.
+More specifically, estrogen sulfotransferase passes through the placenta and takes estrogen along with it which helps with fetal brain development.
 If Triclosan passes through the placental wall, it could cause significant damage to the fetus by simply stopping the work estrogen is there to do.

 Researchers are at a point where they have no idea how much contact with Triclosan is too much.
 They know the interaction is there, but further studies are needed to reveal just how much antibacterial is too much.